 Minzy’s voice is that of a light lyric soprano, meaning that vocal agility should be theoretically easier for her.
 Due to her lack of control, however, at times her slow runs can be separated and pitch accurate, but lack the correct flow and connection between notes.
 On the other hand, the faster and wider in range the runs get, the sloppier the production and pitch accuracy becomes, examples being her runs in her cover of “Halo.”

 Minzy’s voice is a very mature voice for her age.
 It possesses a light quality of a soprano, yet retains a fuller tone as she’s learned to correctly place and support it overtime.
 It stays generally seated in a comfortable lower range for a female, where her repertoire doesn’t generally needs her to go much outside of her supported comfortable range.
-She is the lead vocalist of 2NE1, however contrary to common belief, she is actually the strongest vocalist in the group, with the widest supported range and best breath control amongst the members.
+She is the lead vocalist of 2NE1, however contrary to common belief, she actually possesses better vocal technique than given credit for, with the widest supported range and best breath control amongst the members.

 Her lower register used to be very breathy and lacked any control in terms of pitch and stability.
 She would generally lower her larynx around A3 and anything lower would have a swallowed, unprojected sound.
 Throughout time, however, Minzy has learned to correctly support and place her voice, without letting her larynx move and keeping her sound forward in her mask and chest to stabilize lower notes.
 When in the past she would struggle to hit A3’s, now she’s able to descend to G3 effortlessly with a clear and comfortable sound.
 An example would be her recent acapella performance of “Right Here Waiting” where she descends to a G3 without any loss in tone production nor volume.
 However so, her range below G3 still remains unstable and overly breathy.
 Notes below G3, such as her F3’s in “Halo”, her D3 and Eb3 in “If I Ain’t Got You” and her C#3 in “거위의 꿈“, lose clear tone and volume, becoming very breathy and quiet in sound.